luizbgomide/EclipsePhase2e-ptbr/src.clean_html/12/16-physical-health.md

 ## Death Rating

-An unhealthy accumulation of damage points will threaten your characterfs life.
+An unhealthy accumulation of damage points will threaten your character’s life.
 If the damage reaches your Death Rating, your body dies (biomorphs) or is destroyed beyond repair (synthmorphs).

 Death Rating is based on Durability × 1.5 for biomorphs and Durability × 2 for synthmorphs.